mimevbore17/daily-pennsylvanian-basic-scraper/README.md

 9. Document your scraping process thoroughly for replicability, transparency and accountability.

 10. Continuously re-evaluate your scraping program against applicable laws and ethical principles.

+## My change
+I adapted the scraper to give the second headline on the front page rather than the main headline.
+I did this because, in my expereince, the headlines that aren't the main are sometimes more interesting to me.
+They are usually more niche and about topics that are maybe deemed "controversial"